+If you’re looking for a creative example of cluster analysis, you’ve come to the right place.
 As a passionate data scientist, I try to use analytics not only at work but also in my every day interests.
 One of my hobbies besides data science is Hearthstone.
-This blog post will focus on a cluster analysis for Hearthstone.

 As usual the most important thing for data analysis is the data.
 I found a very cool Python script here which allows you to crawl Hearthpwn.com for decks.
 It also enables you to use hearthstoneapi.com to get information about each card.
 In our analysis we will only use the decks itself, not the added card information.

 The data is stored in a SQLite database which can easily be used in RapidMiner The SQLite driver is not directly shipped with RapidMiner but can be download and add it to your RapidMiner.

 My crawling process gave me two different tables.
 The first one includes the decks itself.
 It includes the information about which cards make a deck.

 The second table I used contains some metadata about the deck – its class, rating, a timestamp and cost in dust (the in-game currency).

 About Classes: In Hearthstone you can pick between 9 different classes.
 These classes have unique abilities and unique cards they can use.

 After joining our metadata to the deck data, we can do a simple aggregate to get the distribution of classes.
 The result can be seen in the chart below.

 To be honest, I am a bit surprised that the Hunter is that far down.
 I am not sure how to interpret this, but maybe there aren’t that many archtypes available to the Hunter so there aren’t that many decks around?

 About Archtypes: Archtypes are different fundamental types of decks.
 You can imagine that there is the difference between playing aggressive (called aggro) or passive (called control).
 There are also some other types of decks around for example Midrange, One-Turn-Kill (OTK) or Tempo.